BVAccel/linting-config/README.md

-Baseline configs that should be used across all BVA projects
+Baseline configs that should be used across all BVA projects.
 More to come here.
 Instructions on installing and configuring

 # Dependencies